MiaMiya/tweet_classification/reports/README.md

 >
 > Answer:

 We managed to deploy with both cloud functions and cloud runs.
 We initially deployed with cloud functions (because of technical issues see Q26).
 For the purpose of this project, it is well suited given the fact that our application only needs to take a string as input and then output a prediction.
 However, if we want to add more functionality it’s preferred to use containers and Cloud Run.
-This is precisely what we did and in order to invoke the service the user can either use the makefile (when in root repository) with make tweet=<some tweet> api or with curl -X 'GET' 'https://tweet-classification-app-ed4ieygz7a-ew.a.run.app/tweet/<some tweet>’ -H 'accept: application/json'
+This is precisely what we did and to invoke the service the user can either use the makefile (when in root repository) with make tweet=<some tweet> api or with curl -X 'GET' 'https://tweet-classification-app-ed4ieygz7a-ew.a.run.app/tweet/<some tweet>’ -H 'accept: application/json'

 ### Question 23